sighupio/furyctl/.github/pull_request_template.md

 💡 **TIP**
 Remember that you can always open a PR in draft status and fill all the information afterward.

-Opening a PR in draft allows other team members to know that you are working on this change and lets you have a place to track your work in progress.
+Opening a PR in draft lets other team members know you're working on this change, and gives you a place to track your work in progress.

 When opening PRs in Draft, **don't assign reviewers until the PR is ready for review**.